yara-andrian/goinit/README.md

 ## Local Dependencies
 Related to writing your Go application anywhere you deem fit (instead of where `$GOPATH` deems fit), this initializer uses `dep` to manage a local set of dependencies in a `vendor` directory.
 A `src` directory is symlinked to it so that code editors such as VSCode can use their spidey Intellisenses.

-To initialise dependencies: `make dep.init`
+To initialise dependencies: `make dep.init` or `make mod.init`

-To update dependencies: `make dep.ensure`
+To update dependencies: `make dep.ensure` or `make mod.download`

 To run an arbitrary `dep` command: `make dep ARGS="whatever"`

 ## Quick Feedback
 Fast feedback cycles allow us to iterate quicker.
 In development, code is live-reloaded as it is saved, same goes for tests.

-- Realize by @oxequa is used for live-reloading of your application.
+- [Gin by @codegangsta](https://github.com/codegangsta/gin) is used for live-reloading of your application.
 - A handy `auto-run.py` script by GoConvey is used for watching test files.

 To start development, create a `main.go` and run `make start`